Pedro Castillo: Second round

-Approaching the second round of presidential elections, it became apparent that Castillo's policy proposals would be unlikely to be enacted as president and that he would be vulnerable to Congress; the newly elected Congress of Peru was made of opposing parties, with his party having only over 37 of the 130 seats in congress.
+Approaching the second round of presidential elections, it became apparent that Castillo's policy proposals would be unlikely to be enacted as president and that he would be vulnerable to Congress; the newly elected Congress of Peru was dominated by opposition parties, with his party holding only 37 of the 130 seats in congress.

 While campaigning, Castillo was insulted on multiple occasions by individuals likening him to Nicolás Maduro, president of Venezuela, while Free Peru reported that he also received anonymous death threats.
 Third-place candidate Rafael López Aliaga issued death threats during a demonstration against Castillo, shouting: "Death to communism!
 Death to Cerrón!
 Death to Castillo!"
-Castillo was also criticized for his debate performance with critics raising questions on whether he understood governmental functions.
+Castillo was also criticized for his debate performance, with critics raising questions on whether he understood governmental functions.

 Castillo ultimately won the election, handing Fujimori her third consecutive defeat in a presidential election.